microsoft/powerbi-powershell/README.md

 Restore-PowerBIWorkspace -Id "3244f1c1-01cf-457f-9383-6035e4950fdc" -RestoredName "TestWorkspace" -AdminEmailAddress "john@contoso.com"
 ```

-### Repair orphaned workspaces
+### Recover orphaned workspaces

-Workspaces can become orphaned when no administrators are assigned to the workspace, to view you must be a tenant administrator:
+A workspace becomes orphaned when it has no assigned administrators.
+If you are a tenant administrator, run the following to view all orphaned workspaces:

 ```powershell
 Get-PowerBIWorkspace -Scope Organization -Orphaned -All